taichi-dev/taichi/docs/syntax.rst

 Data layout
 -------------------
-Non-power-of-two tensor dimensions are promoted into powers of two and thus occupy more virtual address space.
+Non-power-of-two tensor dimensions are promoted into powers of two and thus these tensors will occupy more virtual address space.
 For example, a tensor of size `(18, 65)` will be materialized as `(32, 128)`.